Advanced mental health and psychiatry appointments

 When is it worth seeing a psychiatrist rather than a GP?

-It is often worth booking a psychiatrist when symptoms are persistent, complex, unclear, or you need specialist input on diagnosis, medication or a treatment plan that has not been working.
+It is often worth booking a psychiatrist when symptoms are persistent, complex, unclear, or you need specialist input on diagnosis or a treatment plan that has not been working.

 Can this appointment be used for a second opinion?